gorillatravelservices/gorillablog-en/_pages/six.md

 | Foreigner resident of DRC and ECGL, EAC and SADC | 35 | 25 | 15
 | Congolese citizen | 15  |   7 | 3

+N.B.
+Children: up to 15 years of age

 <!---